iafisher/drill/README.md

 $ cargo install --git https://github.com/iafisher/drill.git
 ```

-Make a directory for your quizzes and create a quiz for yourself following the format in `sample_quiz`.
+Make a directory for your quizzes and create a quiz for yourself following the format in `sample.quiz`.

 Now, run